Online Advocacy Tools: Email Lists

-If you’re an online organizer, your activist list is often your most precious possession outside of your site — its members are your supporters, your regular readers and frequently your source of precious cash.
+If you’re an online organizer, your activist list is often your most precious possession outside of your website its members are your supporters, your regular readers and frequently your source of precious cash.
 You’re likely to spend an enormous amount of effort building the list, and you SHOULD spend a lot of time thinking about how to maintain it.
-Traditionally, email has been the primary tool for keeping in touch with supporters, but as social networking websites become more prominent and email deliverability become more of a problem, email may find itself dethroned in the future.
-As of this writing, though, email is still by far the most widely used online supporter-contact tool.
+Traditionally, email has been the primary tool for keeping in touch with supporters, but as Facebook, Twitter et al become more prominent and email deliverability become more of a problem, email may find itself dethroned in the future.
+As of this writing, though, email is still by far the most widely used online supporter-contact tool despite constant predictions of its imminent demise.

 List-management software

 You can run a small list through a normal email program (BCC your recipients, please, to protect their addresses), but it’ll become a serious pain once you reach a certain size.
-Plenty of companies will be happy to help you with mass emails; at the very least, you’ll want one that automates the subscription/unsubscription process and allows people to update their information without having to go through you (not that that will stop them from asking you, the needy bastards).
+Even worse, you’re likely to see at least some of your messages get caught in spam filters.
+Better option: plenty of companies will be happy to provide specialized software help you with mass emails, as we discussed earlier.
+At the very least, you should be able to find a system that automates the subscription/unsubscription process and allows people to update their information without having to go through you (not that that will stop them from asking you, the needy bastards).
+(For a more-detailed examination of mass-email/Constituent Relations Management software, see the “Tools, Time and Resources” chapter in the Winning in 2010 guide.)

-Be sure that YOU keep ownership of your names and email addresses, not your provider — a serious problem in working with Yahoo groups.
+One note: be sure that YOU keep ownership of your names and email addresses, not your provider a serious problem historically in working with Yahoo groups.

-We’ll discuss some secrets for effective email advocacy below, but for now keep in mind Two Golden Rules of email organizing: if you’re contacting Congress or another representative body, you generally should only let people contact their own legislators through your system (rather than spamming all of Congress), and second that a personally written email is much more effective than a mass message (the value of an online action is often inversely related to how easy it is to take).
+We’ll discuss some secrets for effective email advocacy below, but for now keep in mind Two Golden Rules of email organizing: if you’re contacting Congress or another representative body, you generally should only let people contact their own legislators through your system (rather than spamming all of Congress).
+Second, that a personally written email is much more effective than a mass message — the value of an online action is often inversely related to how easy it is to take.

 List Building

-The big question for many organizations and campaigns — how do you build a list from nothing?
-The frequent answer — by ruthlessly promoting yourself and never missing an opportunity to get someone’s email address.
+The big question for many organizations and campaigns how do you build a list from nothing?
+The frequent answer by ruthlessly promoting yourself and never missing an opportunity to get someone’s email address in the process.
 Most of the time, your main source of new list members is your website, and successful campaigns make every effort to convert casual visitors into active supporters.

 EVERY page on your website should have a signup button at the very least, for instance, and it’s even more effective for every page to have a little blank that visitors can fill out with their addresses and start the process right there (generally, the more steps you put between the invitation to join and the actual joining, the more people you’re going to lose along the way).